• Skip to primary navigation

 🍴 Serving suggestions

 They are delicious not just with the traditional roast beef, but also roast chicken, slow cooker pork chops, and slow cooker lamb breast too.
 Make sure you have plenty of gravy available to fill those holes!
-It's my kids favourite game...who can fit the most gravy into their Yorkshire pudding.

-You could make 4 giant yorkshire puddings instead and serve my easy sausage casserole inside the hollow!
+You could make 4 giant yorkshire puddings instead and serve my easy sausage casserole inside the hollow.

 🧊 Suitable for freezing?